vitorstabile/logic-programming-basics/README.md

 - Syntax

-   Is about the correct sentences grammar
+   Is about the correct sentence’s grammar.

     | Example English                                 | Example Programming Language       |
     |:------------------------------------------------|:-----------------------------------|